Skip to content

 Feral cats do not rely on humans at all and are entirely independent.
 In most places in Aotearoa New Zealand, feral cats are legally labelled as a pest.

 Click here to read more about these definitions and why they are important.
+Check out our poster about the different types of cats here.

 What is Snip ‘n’ Chip?